rtcharity/resources.eahub.org/content/events/social.md

 ### How to run the session

 * Bring pens and papers for participants to use.
-If possible have a whiteboard and markers so people can show their working when explaining how they solved the problem.
-You may also want a data projector to show questions and answers.
+If possible, have a whiteboard and markers so people can show their working when explaining how they solved the problem.
+You may also want a projector to show questions and answers.
 * Briefly teach the group what Fermi estimates are.
 You could use an example like this <a target="_blank" href="https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates">Passenger Car question</a> (alter to suit your own country), and either get people to share how they would calculate the answer, or demonstrate how you answered the question.
 * Get people to gather in groups of two or three.
-* Set the ground rules - using pen, paper, and calculator app on your phone is okay, but no internet!
+* Set the ground rules - using pen, paper, and a calculator app on your phone is okay, but no internet!
 * Present a question, then give people a set amount of time to answer (a few minutes).
 * Get each group to share their answer (and write or type it up).
 * Then reveal the answer, work out who was closest (and give them a point).